-Weekly Inspection Checklist

-Inspection Date: Time:
+\\\Weekly Inspection Checklist\\\

-Factory: Location:

-Inspector Name:

-Inspection Item Yes No Comments / Re- marks 1) Have all relevant employees been trained for SOP?
-If any new employees in the process, have they been trained?
-2) Is each bag correctly labeled when filled?
-3) Does each bag of cutting waste contain the proper material type without mixing other wastes (such as spools, trash, tissues, etc.)?
-4) Does the label have a place to write the weight of the bag?
-(Note: The factory can determine where in this process the bag should be weighed.)
-5) When filled, are bags closed so that the contents do not spill out during storage or transport?
-6) At the waste storage area, are storage cells or bins clearly marked according to the material type being stored?
-Are storage cells or bins free from any signs of incorrect waste mixing?
-7) Within the waste storage area, are solid waste and HW separated well?
+T [ Inspection Date: Time: Factory: Location: Inspector Name: Inspection Item Comments/Remarks Have all relevant e process, have they employees been trained for SOP?
+If any new employees in the v been trained?
+2) Is each bag correct tly labeled when filled? cutting waste contain the proper material type without mixing h as spools, trash, tissues, etc.)? ve a place to write the weight of the bag?
+(Note: The factory ere in this process the bag should be weighed.)
+5) When filled, are ba ags closed so that the contents do not spill out during storage ige area, are storage cells or bins clearly marked according to being stored?
+Are storage cells or bins free from any signs of ixing?
+7) Within the waste s storage area, are solid waste and HW separated well?
 8) Are waste storage containers appropriate for the waste being stored in them?
-9) Is the waste storage area free of debris and other materials?
-10) Is the waste storage area floor clean and dry?
-11) Are all bags weighed on a scale and recorded in the waste data sheet prior to disposal?
-12) Was this week's data sent to the CSR manager or other person responsible for reporting waste data to New Balance?
+9) Is the waste storage ge area free of debris and other materials?
+10) Is the waste storag ge area floor clean and dry?
+11) Are all bags weigh disposal? ned on a scale and recorded in the waste data sheet prior to 12) Was this week's data sent to the CSR manager or other person responsible for reporting waste data to New Balance?
 13) Does the facility maintain all transportation records, i.e., manifests?
-Overall Inspection Suggestions:
+Overall Inspection Su uggestions:

-FORM - D HAZARDOUS WASTE (HW) MANAGEMENT
+FORM - D

+HAZARDOUS WASTE (HW) MANAGEMENT
-Weekly Inspection Checklist

-Inspection Date: Time:
+\\\Weekly Inspection Checklist\\\

-Factory: Location:

-Inspector Name:

-Inspection Item Yes No Comments/Remarks 1) Is HW segregated and stored separately from solid waste?
-2) Is HW stored in an area protected from weather and with solid ground?
-3) Are the storage area and each container clearly labeled?
-Do labels include: Generator Name and Address; Accumulation Start Date; Contents; Physical State; Hazardous Properties 4) Are all waste containers compatible with the waste being stored, and are they clearly marked with their contents?
-5) Are incompatible wastes safely separated by distance and/or barriers?
+Inspection Date: 7 Time: Factory: ı Location: Inspector Name: Inspection Item Comments/Remarks 1) Is HW segregated and stored separately from solid waste?
+2) Is HW stored in ar area protected from weather and with solid ground?
+Are the storage are Address; Accumul ea and each container clearly labeled?
+Do labels include: Generato lation Start Date; Contents; Physical State; Hazardous Properties or Name and 4) Are all waste contact their contents? ainers compatible with the wa being stored, and are they clearly m narked with 5) Are incompatible wastes safely separated by distance and/or barriers?
 6) Is there adequate aisle space?
-Is the area clean, dry, and free from debris and other clutter?
-7) For liquid waste, is there secondary containment?
-8) Are containers in good condition?
-(Free of dents, corrosion, not bulging, or otherwise deteriorating) 9) Is the area free from spills or leaks?
+Is the area clean, dry, and free from debris and other c clutter?
+7) For liquid waste, is s there secondary containment?
+8) Are containers in g deteriorating) good condition?
+(Free of dents, corrosion, not bulging, or otherwise e 9) Is the area free fro m spills or leaks?
 Are containers closed and container tops free of spillage?
-10) Are workers wearing PPE (gloves, masks, etc.) during HW collection, transport, and storage process?
-11) Are emergency procedures and other required signs posted, in the language of the workers, and easily seen?
-12) Are spill response materials available in close proximity?
-13) Are hazardous wastes only kept on site within the allowed time and within the allowed volumes?
+10) Are workers weari process? ng PPE (gloves, masks, etc.) during HW collection, transport, and s storage 11) Are emergency pro easily seen? ocedures and other required signs posted, in the language of the w vorkers, and 12) Are spill response materials available in close proximity?
+13) Are hazardous wastes only kept on site within the allowed time and within the allowed volumes? red volumes?
 14) Does the facility maintain all transportation records?
 15) Is the HW weighed and recorded on the data sheet?
 And has this week's data been sent to the CSR manager or other person responsible for waste reporting to the brand?
-Overall Inspection Suggestions:
+Overall Inspection Su ggestions: